mridul037/mridul037/README.md

 **Quote of the hour:**

-The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.

-~ Fred Brooks
+~ Charles Simonyi
 <pre>

 </pre>